Keyboard shortcuts

 • seeded_pass: pass-2 seeded re-fit in mapper-based detection

-Markers without id can still be useful geometrically: they keep center, ellipse fits, and fit-quality metrics, but they do not contribute to homography estimation.
+Markers without id can still be useful geometrically: they keep center and ellipse fits, and their diagnostics.markers[i] entry keeps the fit-quality metrics, but they do not contribute to homography estimation.

 Frames and Homography